TengLun/kapiLib/s2sClient/readme.md

 Effort has been made to make this library simple and readable.

-First, initiaze the client using your app guid:
+First, initialize the client using your app guid:

 ```golang
 client, err := 	s2sclient.CreateClient("my_app_guid")